GStoynev/ngx-numeric-textbox/README.md

-# ngx-numeric-textbox
+# ngx-numeric-textbox-upd

-An Angular numeric textbox component
+An updated fork of the original Angular numeric textbox component ngx-numeric-textbox (https://github.com/leovo2708/ngx-numeric-textbox) with Angular and npm dependencies bumped

 ## Dependencies